 Building on a long tradition of studying the high energy universe, both the Astronomy and the Physics Departments at the UW-Madison are pursuing vibrant research programs in high energy astrophysics.

-High energy astrophysics research in the Astronomy department includes programs in theoretical modeling of relativistic jets and black hole atmopsheres, numerical simulations AGN feedback, broad band observations of AGN, X-ray binaries, novae, and cataclysmic variables.
+High energy astrophysics research in the Astronomy department includes programs in theoretical modeling of relativistic jets and black hole atmospheres, numerical simulations AGN feedback, broad band observations of AGN, X-ray binaries, novae, and cataclysmic variables.
 In addition, the physics department is active in the development of X-ray instrumentation and is the PI institution for the TeV neutrino telescope Ice Cube, as well as other high energy particle observatories.